-CNH’s Plan Guidelines shall be a more flexible instrument that allows AP within the EP that allows operators to start appraisal activities at any moment saving millions of dollars to both, the operators and the government.
+CNH’s Plan Guidelines shall be a more flexible instrument that includes AP approval within the EP process allowing operators to start appraisal activities at any moment saving millions of dollars to both, the operators and the government.
 In addition, operators shall reduce the Plan-modification likelihood using decision trees (PSC) and Base and maximum scenario (LIC) to avoid delays and minimize regulatory compliance cost.

 REGULATORY COMPLIANCE TERMS FOR CONTRACTS OF ROUNDS 1.4, 2.4 AND 3.1